Handmade Recycled Sweater Mittens: make mittens from old sweaters, no knitting or pattern required, and the perfect gift.

 How To Make Sweater Mittens:

-1. Felting Your Sweaters
+1. Felting Your Sweater Fabric

 The wool will felt, and they’ll be nice and thick and won’t fray when cut.
+The can wash and dry them multiple times to achieve an even thicker felt, depending on the result you’re looking for.

-2. Make A Pattern
+2. Make A Mitten Pattern

 If you wanted them to be a surprise, you could also use an old pair of mittens as a pattern -or your own hand for adult size.